kfeldmann/littlewing/README.md

 Print statements, variable assignments, and everything outside of any step list will always run every time.

-Variables can be used throughout a terraflop configuration.
+Variables can be used throughout a Littlewing configuration.
 There are two types of variables: strings and maps.

 String variables are defined using this syntax: